tkeskita/smoothMesh/README.md

 - `-layerExpansionRatio` specifies the thickness ratio by which the boundary edge length is assumed to increase (default value 1.3).

-- `-minLayers` is an integer value specifying the number of boundary layers which experience a full force of boundary blending specified with the `-boundaryMaxBlendingFraction` option (default value 1).
+- `-minLayers` is an integer value specifying the number of boundary layers which experience a full force of boundary blending specified with the `-layerMaxBlendingFraction` option (default value 1).

 - `-maxLayers` specifies the number of boundary cell layers beyond which boundary blending options above ceases to affect smoothing, and only centroidal smoothing is applied (default value 4).

 ## Boundary point smoothing options

-Warning: This is a new an experimental feature!
+Warning: This is a new and experimental feature!

 SmoothMesh now has a possibility to move and smooth also boundary points.
 The usage of this feature requires that the user provides following files in the `constant/geometry` folder in the case directory in Wavefront OBJ format: